 I often get asked by other accountants and bookkeepers for recommendations, so I started keeping this list.
 I hope you find it useful!

-Most of these apps I've used personally with clients.
+Most of these apps I've used personally.
 A few of these apps I've tested enough to be able to recommend, but haven't yet deployed "in the field".
 Either way, I'm confident that they'll serve you well as an accountant, bookkeeper, or small business owner.

 To get updated when new apps are added, subscribe to my mailing list.